helm/helm-www/versioned_docs/version-3/topics/v2_v3_migration.md

 ---
-title: "Migrating Helm v2 to v3"
+title: Migrating Helm v2 to v3
-description: "Learn how to migrate Helm v2 to v3."
+description: Learn how to migrate Helm v2 to v3.
 sidebar_position: 13
 ---